tonaljs/tonal/README.md

 Complete chord module documentation is [here](https://github.com/danigb/tonal/blob/master/docs/chord.md)

-### Duration
+### Time

-A module to work with musical event durations.
+A module with functions to work with time.
+You can parse time measures, or work with note durations.

 A complete duration module documentation is [here](https://github.com/danigb/tonal/blob/master/docs/duration.md)